Canon RF 35mm F1.4 L VCM Lens Review

 While an RF 35mm f/1.4 lens was expected long before this one arrived, Canon had another high-performing option in their easily adaptable EF lineup, the Canon EF 35mm f/1.4L II USM Lens

-The Canon RF 35mm F1.4 L VCM vs. EF 35mm f/1.4L II USM Lens comparison shows the RF lens an impressive 7.4 oz (210g) lighter and modestly smaller.
+The Canon RF 35mm F1.4 L VCM vs. EF 35mm f/1.4L II USM Lens comparison shows the RF lens an impressive 7.4 oz (210g) lighter and modestly smaller, without a mount adapter factored in.
 Also smaller are the RF lens's filter threads, 67mm vs. 72mm.
 The RF lens has a detachable rear filter holder.

 Canon RF 35mm F1.4 L VCM Lens Compared to Canon EF 35mm f/1.4L II USM Lens